 The Turkish Journal of Immunology is an independent international journal based on single-blind peer-review principles.
-Reviewers are selected among independent experts who have publications and citations in the international literature on the subject of the article.
+Reviewers are selected among independent experts who have publications and citations in the international on the subject of the article.

 The manuscript is assigned to the Editor-in-Chief, who reviews the manuscript and makes an initial decision based on manuscript quality and editorial priorities.
 Manuscripts that pass initial evaluation are sent for external peer review, and the Editor-in-Chief assigns an Associate Editor.
 The Associate Editor sends the manuscript to three reviewers (internal and/or external reviewers).
 The reviewers must review the manuscript within 21 days.